Cyprus says it stands to gain $9 billion from gas field

-NICOSIA, Cyprus — Cyprus’ energy minister says the east Mediterranean island nation stands to gain more than $9 billion over 18 years from the export of gas from its offshore ‘Aphrodite’ field.
+NICOSIA, Cyprus — Cyprus stands to gain more than $9 billion from the export of gas from its offshore ‘Aphrodite’ field over the 18-year life-span of the deposit, the east Mediterranean island nation’s energy minister said Wednesday.

 He said financial terms were drawn up on the base-case scenario of $70 per barrel of oil in 2022.
 Government ratification of the contract is expected as soon as the field development plan is agreed.